PFor most of the last century, automation meant predictability.

 How Physical AI Is Reshaping Manufacturing

-Instead of designing processes that machines must follow, manufacturers are now deploying systems that can adapt to the process itself.
-Materials move autonomously across the floor, production lines adjust to changing requirements, and machines collaborate with human operators in ways that feel intuitive rather than mechanical.
+Rather than designing processes that machines must follow, manufacturers are deploying systems that adapt to the process as it changes.
+Materials move autonomously across the factory floor.
+Production lines adjust to shifting requirements.
+Machines collaborate with human operators in ways that feel intuitive rather than mechanical.

 There’s also a learning layer that didn’t exist before.
-These systems don’t just execute—they observe outcomes, identify inefficiencies, and refine their behaviour over time.
-This ability to continuously improve is what turns a factory into something more than just a production unit.
-It becomes a living system.
+These systems don’t just execute — they observe outcomes, identify inefficiencies, and refine their behaviour over time.
+That continuous improvement is what turns a factory from a production unit into what you might call a living system.

 See how adaptive manufacturing actually works in real environments.